 BOOM, it's Oscar time!
 Last night in Los Angeles, we arrived at the grande finale of awards season.

-What I love: Brie's fuchsia lipstick.
-See?
-I knew those brownish makeup tones she used to wear were doing her no favours.
-This is so pretty against fresh but matte skin, subtle but brightening eyeshadow and brushed-up (but not dark) brows.
-What I'd change: Half-up, centre-parted hair with drop earrings... seriously?
-I find the hair so dated.
+Brie needs to wear fuchsia lipstick more often!
+Those brownish makeup tones she used to wear were doing her no favours.
+This shade is so pretty against fresh but matte skin, subtle but brightening eyeshadow and brushed-up (but not dark) brows.
+And we've got half-up hair again, which basically works with this look.

-What I love: Rooney seriously looks like a porcelain doll.
+Rooney seriously looks like a porcelain doll.
 But in a good way—her skin is flawless, and the eyeshadow and blush were so carefully applied, you can't tell where they begin or end.
 Lips and lashes are perfect, and I love the little fans adding interest to her brows.
-You just cannnot beat Kate Lee for attention to detail!
-What I'd change: Maaaaybe the brow pencil is a little reddish compared to her hair, but I don't think it's wrong.

 Rooney is wearing: Serum • Foundation in 10 Beige and 12 Beige Rosé • Powder • Concealer in SC-2 (to highlight under brows) • Blush in Rose Pètale • Eyebrow pencil in Brun Cendré • Waterproof mascara in Noir • Lip liner in Cinnamon • Lipstick in La Sensuelle

-What I love: Priyanka's brownish-berry lip colour is gorgeous, and so is its soft, creamy texture.
+Priyanka's brownish-berry lip colour is gorgeous, and so is its soft, creamy texture.
 I like that she didn't go crazy with shadow or liner (would've been too heavy).
 I can live with these lashes.
-What I'd change: Overall, I'd like a bit more ease, more freshness.
-I feel "meh" on the centre-parted ponytail, and I think her brows are too thin and angular.
-Obviously, she threads them.
+I feel "meh" on the centre-parted ponytail, though.

-What I love: I've been critical of Rachel's hair lately, but she pulled it together for Oscars night, when it counted!
+I've been critical of Rachel's hair lately, but she pulled it together for Oscars night, when it counted!
 She touched up her roots, which gives the sleek updo more polish.
-I like the blondification a lot with the green dress and matchy liner.
+I like the blondification a lot with the green dress and matching green liner.
 Soft pink lipstick and a warm blush complete the look.
-Lash game also improving!
-What I'd change: Nothing, but I do prefer Rachel as a light brunette, and not so streaky.

-What I love: Kate looks a little more relaxed than we often see her on the red carpet—her hair and makeup aren't quite so "done."
+Kate looks a little more relaxed than we often see her on the red carpet—her hair and makeup aren't quite so "done."
 I like the fresher skin texture and light touch on the eyes.
-What I'd change: I'm iffy on the lashes, but mostly I think it's high time for new hair.
-I'm over this brassy blonde with dark roots and the boring mid-length waves—how about a slightly darker hue and a fresh chop of a few inches?
-It would be SO much more current and youthful.
-This is getting borderline dated.
+But I feel like her hair could use an update, both in terms of colour and cut.
+How about a slightly darker blonde and a fresh chop of a few inches?
+It would be so much more current and youthful.

 Kate is wearing: Primer • Foundation in No. 4 and No. 5 • Blush in Shimmer Rose Cashmere • Eyeshadow in Nude and Joie • Eyeliner in Noir • Eyeliner in Pluie • False lashes • Mascara in Noir Mirifique • Lip balm • Lipstick in Beige Mirage

-What I love: Reese's general adorableness shines through here.
+Reese's general adorableness shines through here.
 I like her eyes the best; the gold shadow isn't too yellow, and illuminates the area (along with fluffy lashes, no dark liner).
 I think simple hair is always a good idea to counter a dramatic strapless dress.
-What I'd change: The blush!
+I only take issue with the blush!
 Or is that contour?
-Whatever the intent, it's way too dark and actually clownish.
-It fights with the lip colour, big time.
+Whatever the intent, it's too intense.

 Reese is wearing: Foundation • Blush in Chestnut (as contour) • Blush in Happy • Blush in Flair • Eyeliner in Violet Damask • Eyeshadow in Laguna • Eyeshadow in Peach • Lipstick in Red Juniper • Lipstick in Poppy

-What I love: I'm impressed with Olivia's skin coverage—she has zero discolourations or redness, yet it doesn't look like she's wearing heavy makeup.
+I'm impressed with Olivia's skin coverage—she has zero discolourations or redness, yet it doesn't look like she's wearing heavy makeup.
 I'm also in a no-blush phase right now, so I like the lighter hand on the cheeks.
-What I'd change: I'm not feeling this braided updo, false lashes and blah monochromatic palette AT ALL.
-(Also, what's up with the heavy choker and skating costume insert at the front of her dress??)
-In my opinion, Olivia is at her best in creative eye makeup and with her hair down.
-This is disappointing.
+But I'm not feeling this braided updo and soft colour palette.
+I always like her best in bold, creative eye makeup and with her hair down.

 Olivia is wearing: Foundation • Concealer • Highlighter in Peach Glow • Blush in Classy Coral • Eyeshadow in Decadent • Eyeshadow in Burnished Bling • Eyeliner in Black • Brow pencil in Light Brown • Mascara in Blackest Black • Lip liner in Natural • Lipstick in Champagne On Ice

-What I love: I don't think I've ever noticed what a great smile Cate has!
-Not only does she have pretty teeth, but it's so genuine, not posed.
-That SK-II regimen must still be working wonders, because her skin is insane.
+Cate's skincare regimen must still be working wonders, because her complexion is so flawless.
 I love the sheer touch on the lips—sans lip liner—with a wash of pale purple eyeshadow on the lids.
 The new blonde bob is equal parts classy and casual.
-What I'd change: Nothing.

-What I love: On past red carpets, I've sometimes felt like Jennifer's hair, makeup and dress were wearing her and not vice-versa.
+On past red carpets, I've sometimes felt like Jennifer's hair, makeup and dress were wearing her and not vice-versa.
 Fortunately, that's not happening here.
-The simple updo and fresh, soft makeup are very well-suited to her girl next door aura.
+They're nothing exciting, but the simple updo and fresh, soft makeup are very well-suited to her girl next door aura.
 I especially like the peachy lip colour.
-What I'd change: The overlining is unnecessary when she has full lips already.

-What I love: This is my kind of beauty look right here.
+This is my kind of beauty look right here.
 Daisy looks so fresh, young and chic in a strawberry lipstick (notice the soft edges) and silver shadow all the way up to her brows and under her eyes.
 Love, love, love!
 Her lashes are natural, but her brows got darkened to frame her face—albeit with no harsh angles.
 Pulling her hair back and up makes it feel super-clean.
-What I'd change: Not a thing.
-Another fave of the night!

-What I love: The edges aren't the best, but I'm very into this metallic copper eyeshadow paired with soft lipstick in a similar tone.
-Gaga's skin also looks really good, and I guess this Marilyn Monroe-style 'do is appropriate.
-What I'd change: Usually, she has a better false lash game than this.
-It also might be time to step away from the brow bleach.
+I'm very into Gaga's metallic copper eyeshadow paired with soft lipstick in a similar tone.
+Her skin also looks really good, and I guess this Marilyn Monroe-style 'do is in her wheelhouse.
+But it might be time to step away from the brow bleach.

-What I love: Julianne never gets it wrong, does she?
+Julianne never gets it wrong, does she?
 I appreciate that we're seeing her real skin—not covered up with gobs of makeup—and loose, shiny, healthy hair.
 Less is more on her, so a little dab of blush, soft pink lips and sparkly shadow are all she needs.
-What I'd change: Nothing.

 Chrissy is wearing: Foundation • Concealer • Powder • Contour • Blush in Tinge • Eyeshadow in Unzipped • Eyeliner in Black • Eyeliner in Bronze • Mascara in Black • Brow pencil • Lipstick in Nude and Rose Brown • Lip gloss in Socialite

-What I love: The waves in Emily's hair straddle the line between vintage and modern—they hold their shape but don't look stiff.
+The waves in Emily's hair straddle the line between vintage and modern—they hold their shape but don't look stiff.
 I've noted in the past that bolder makeup can overwhelm her, so I'm glad she (mostly) stuck to soft pinks.
-What I'd change: I always think it looks strange to add individual lashes that are really, REALLY long, like the ones at Emily's outer corners.
-I also wish her eyeshadow was a bit better blended and not quite so dark.
+I'm just not loving the super long individual lashes at her outer corners.

 Emily is wearing: Foundation • Concealer • Blush in Pink Mosaic • Eye primer in Cotton • Eyeshadow in Rose Gold and Grey Pearl • Eyeshadow in Cashmere • Eyeshadow in Petal Pink • Mascara in Black • Lipstick in Amaretto Swirl